MystenLabs/sui/doc/src/contribute/observability.md

 {"v":0,"name":"sui","msg":"[PROCESS_CERT - END]","level":20,"hostname":"Evan-MLbook.lan","pid":51425,"time":"2022-03-08T22:48:11.248688Z","target":"sui_core::authority_server","line":67,"file":"sui_core/src/authority_server.rs","tx_digest":"t#d1385064287c2ad67e4019dd118d487a39ca91a40e0fd8e678dbc32e112a1493","elapsed_milliseconds":2}
 ```

+### Jaeger (seeing distributed traces)

+To see nested spans visualized with [Jaeger](https://www.jaegertracing.io), do the following:

+1. Run this to get a local Jaeger container: `docker run -d -p6831:6831/udp -p6832:6832/udp -p16686:16686 jaegertracing/all-in-one:latest`.
+1. Run Sui like this (trace enables the most detailed spans): `SUI_TRACING_ENABLE=1 RUST_LOG="info,sui_core=trace" ./sui start`.
+1. Run some transfers with wallet, or run the benchmarking tool.
+1. Browse to `http://localhost:16686/` and select Sui as the Service.

+NOTE: separate spans (which are not nested) are not connected as a single trace for now.

 ### Live async inspection / Tokio Console

 [Tokio-console](https://github.com/tokio-rs/console) is an awesome CLI tool designed to analyze and help debug Rust apps using Tokio, in real time!
 It relies on a special subscriber.

+1. Build Sui using a special flag: `RUSTFLAGS="--cfg tokio_unstable" cargo build`.
+2. Start Sui with `SUI_TOKIO_CONSOLE` set to 1.
+3. Clone the console repo and `cargo run` to launch the console.

 NOTE: Adding Tokio-console support may significantly slow down Sui authorities/gateways.